bauglir/bauglir/README.md

-I'm a jack of all trades software engineer working in GN Hearing's research department (@gn-as) with a focus on web-related technologies.
+I'm a jack of all trades software engineer mainly interested in all aspects of web development and process automation.